Skip to main content

 Alternative: Manual HTTP Connection

-If the .mcp.json config file is not set up, Claude Code can still communicate with ClaudusBridge by sending HTTP requests directly.
+If Claude Code is not configured yet, or if you want to test the endpoint at a low level, you can still communicate with ClaudusBridge by sending HTTP requests directly.
 This is useful for quick testing or one-off sessions.

 1. Check the server is alive: